emlid/navio2-docs/docs/Navio-APM/installation-and-running.md

 You should see voltage and current values.
 After that it works everytime.

-####Further configuration
+#### Further configuration

 As other APM configuration procedures are very similar for most APM-running autopilot hardware, please use the APM documentation.

 *Important*: There is no need to perform "4.
 Load Copter Firmware" step as APM is installed using deb package or binary on RPi with Navio.
-Also, frame type is selected by running the corresdonding binary as described above.
+Also, frame type is selected by running the corresponding binary as described above.

 [Hardware configuration](http://copter.ardupilot.com/wiki/initial-setup/configuring-hardware)